taishiwalden/taishiwalden.com/src/posts/blog/cmw-site.md

 ---
-title: "Creative Marketing Werx"
+title: "Creative Marketing Werx Redesign"
 category: "WordPress"
 date: "2023-03-15 12:00:00 +09:00"
-desc: "Developed a Custom Marketing Website."
+desc: "Redesigned the website and digital storefront for a custom branding company specializing in merchandise for small businesses.
+Focused on a clean, professional layout to enhance user experience and effectively showcase their unique branding services."
 thumbnail: "./images/cmw/CMW-Graphic-1.jpg"
 alt: "Layout Mockup of the custom merchandising business's website."
 ---